simondlevy/BreezySLAM/README.md

 <a href="http://en.wikipedia.org/wiki/Lidar">Lidar</a>
 -based
 <a href="http://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping">SLAM</a>
 in Python or C++.
-(For those interested in Matlab or Java, there is a [legacy](https://github.com/simondlevy/BreezySLAM/tree/legacy) branch, which I am no longer maintaining.)
+(For those working in Matlab or Java, there is a [legacy](https://github.com/simondlevy/BreezySLAM/tree/legacy) branch, which I am no longer maintaining.)
 BreezySLAM works with Python 2 and 3 on Linux and Mac OS X, and with C++ on Linux and Windows.
 By using Python C extensions, we